Boykina3/CPS_490_Messenger_-project/README.md

 - Auctions cannot accept bids after the end time

 ### Assumptions
-- Users have basic technical proficiency
+- Users have basic computer proficiency and access to the internet
-- University maintains up-to-date records
+- The database reliably stores user and auction information
+- System clock is synchronized for accurate countdown timers

 ---